Get-Your/Get-Your/ARCHITECTURE.md

 ## `ref`
 All reference data are within this part of the project.

+### ref.admin
+...

 ## `users`
 This part of the project handles users; it's a custom user model, created by `cookiecutter-django` and modified for use by Get-Your.

 > ![IMPORTANT]
 > This app is within the 'get_your' subdirectory, so the app name is actually `get_your.users`; it's shortened in the header for simplicity only.

+### get_your.users.fields
+This has the infrastructure for field(s) that must be case-insensitive, such as the user email (so that a user can log in to their account if they capitalize a different letter than account creation).

+> ![IMPORTANT]
+> This methodology is still being tested; a different (less-robust) method is currently used in Production code.